 The M&S graduate application form explained

-- Work experience details.
-This includes for each listed experience the question, 'What did you learn from this experience?
-If this influenced your choice of career, please explain how.'
+This is followed by a section on your work experience.
+You will need to outline your responsibilities for that role and answer the question, 'What did you learn from this experience?
+If this influenced your choice of career, please explain how.' (more help on this below).

 Use the work experience section and CV to show that you have the skills Marks & Spencer’s wants